The Nier: Automata Church: Development

-The mod's creators called it surprisingly challenging to make, saying the engine was difficult to work with and never "played along".
+The team described the in-game church as surprisingly challenging to make, saying the engine was difficult to work with and never "played along".
+They called some things PlatinumGames had done in the internal files "bizarre".
 The team came under more intense pressure when the mod gained large amounts of attention.
 They put together new content "on the fly", knowing that the hoax could be ended with one mistake.
+Eventually, they began drip-feeding information, including posts by sadfutago spelling out "ZE34 Zinnia" as a hint, before ultimately revealing the truth about the mod.